ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 5. A jump server (`jump-server-1`) is created with the Windows 2022 Operating System.
 The server is attached to the `application-network-1`.
 You can access the virtual machine though the VM console, or using RDP though the DNAT rule created on the Edge Gateway.
 6. One example virtual machine (`application-server-1`) is created on the `application-network-1`.
 The `application-server-1` has an additional disk e.g. for logging.
 You can create more VMs or disks based on your needs.
 7. One example virtual machine (`db-server-1`) is created on the `db-network-1` and `isolated-network-1` with two separate vnics.
 The `db-server-1` has two additional disks e.g. for data and logging.
 You can create more VMs or disks based on your needs.
 8. Source NAT (SNAT) and destination NAT (DNAT) rules are created for public network access.
 SNAT to public internet is configured for all routed networks and DNAT is configured to access the application server.
-NO_SNAT rules are created for traffic directed to IBM Cloud Service Endpoints.
 9. Firewall rules are provisioned to secure network access to the environment.
 To create firewall rules, Static Groups and IP Sets are created for networks and individual IP addresses.

 This tutorial is divided into the following steps: